GreyStinger/greys_corp_website/README.md

 ## I plan to use this hand in hand with my Mobile Aplication.

-I have a website that I am setting up that will be set up in a similar manner as this aplication.
+I have a Mobile Aplication that I am setting up that will be set up in a similar manner as this Website.
 You can find the project on [GitHub](https://github.com/GreyStinger/greys_corp_website)